What IS Turquoise?

 |Sleeping Beauty Turquoise

-Sleeping Beauty turquoise, from the Sleeping Beauty mines in Arizona, is the most prized in the world and often exhibits a vivid blue color commonly known as a ''Persian color.''
-Many Sleeping Beauty stones are treated with the trademarked Zachery process, in which the soft stone is made denser to stabilize color and reduce porosity.
+Sleeping Beauty turquoise, from the Sleeping Beauty mines in Arizona, is the most prized in the world and often exhibits a vivid blue color commonly known as a "Persian color."
+Many Sleeping Beauty stones are treated with the trademarked Zachery process.

 Stabilized turquoise is widely available and a popular choice for use in jewelry designs.
 The stone is chemically treated by adding an epoxy resin for increased hardness and enhanced color.
 With a permanent color and nice matrix, stabilized turquoise is a beautiful value.

-Porous white turquoise from China, after it is stabilized and dyed, is often referred to as chalk turquoise.
-It is generally dyed lively shades of blue, apple green, lime green and fuchsia pink.
-This form of natural turquoise has a white chalk-like consistency and has the same chemical composition as turquoise with one exception, it does not contain copper, the element that causes the blue color of naturally occurring blue turquoise.
+A lot of people ask us, "What is chalk turquoise?"
+Usually from China, porous white turquoise that is stabilized and dyed is often referred to as chalk turquoise.
+It is typically dyed lively shades of blue, apple green, lime green and fuchsia pink.
+This form of natural turquoise has a white chalk-like consistency and has the same chemical composition as turquoise with one exception: it does not contain copper--the element that causes the blue color of naturally occurring blue turquoise.
 Chalk turquoise beads are popular for jewelry because of their hardness and bright colors.
 Most of the time, chalk turquoise will have a matrix pattern, often resembling subtle crackles.

-At Fire Mountain Gems and Beads, if a stone resembles turquoise in appearance, but is not true turquoise, it will appear in quotation marks (''turquoise'').
-Great examples of this are the varieties of dyed jasper, known in the industry as African ''turquoise,'' that have an exotic blend of green base colors and dark matrix, making it a fine turquoise substitute.
+At Fire Mountain Gems and Beads, if a stone resembles turquoise in appearance, but is not true turquoise, it will appear in quotation marks ("turquoise").
+Great examples of this are the varieties of dyed jasper, known in the industry as African ''turquoise'', that have an exotic blend of green base colors and dark matrix, making it an affordable turquoise substitute in jewelry.

-Yellow ''turquoise'' has a subtle blend of gold, greens, browns and black colors of quartz and jasper gemstones that many times will come from the same mines as turquoise.
+Yellow ''turquoise'' has a subtle blend of gold, green, brown and black colors of quartz and jasper gemstones that many times will come from the same mines as turquoise.
 Yellow "turquoise" is wonderful for earthy and fall-themed jewelry.